-- Board of Trustees Minutes Permanent - 2.
-Nothing listed shall be deemed to apply to records, documents or papers not specifically mentioned nor to authorize the destruction of records, documents or papers which in their nature should be preserved permanently (such as student transcripts), nor to prohibit destruction of records, documents or papers obviously of only temporary value after a reasonable time. - 3.
+- (c) maintaining a student records retention and disposal schedule to align with the recommendations of the American Association of Collegiate Registrars and Admissions Officers (AACRAO). - 3.
+Nothing listed shall be deemed to apply to records, documents or papers not specifically mentioned nor to authorize the destruction of records, documents or papers which in their nature should be preserved permanently (such as student transcripts), nor to prohibit destruction of records, documents or papers obviously of only temporary value after a reasonable time. - 4.
 Record Destruction Procedure: The Freedom of Information Officer/Clerk of the Board should keep a permanent file that can be referenced if someone submits a record request to either the clerk or a specific college office.
 The person destroying the records shall submit a reference to the clerk containing information specific enough to allow a casual observer to know exactly which records were destroyed and when they were destroyed.
 No employee can destroy student records independently.
 Persons who find it necessary to destroy old student records should consult with the clerk, who will then verify policy compliance prior to destruction.
-At the discretion of the president, a resolution for approval may be presented to the Board of Trustees prior to destruction.

-4. FERPA also applies to the destruction of any personally identifiable student information.
+At the discretion of the president, a resolution for approval may be presented to the Board of Trustees prior to destruction. - 5.
+FERPA also applies to the destruction of any personally identifiable student information.
 Schools must destroy personally identifiable student information in a way that prevents disclosure.

-Records Related to Federal Awards
+Records Related to Federal Awards: